wuichen/firebase-authentication/README.md

 # firebase-authentication

-Quickstart any new projects with Firebase Auth and other social media login.
+Quickstart a new Redux project using Firebase Auth and other social media login.

 ## Installation